filakhtov/gentoo-use-docs/app-editors/gedit.md

 This flag can be safely disabled if the developer documentation is not required.

-### introspection
-Pass the `-Dintrospection=true` option to the meson build script.
-Generate and install the `Gedit-3.0.gir` and the `Gd-1.0.gir` GIR metadata files to provide dynamic bindings for the editor itself and the `libgd` library to languages other than C using the GObject Introspection infrastructure.

-It is safe to disable the flag, however some Gedit plugins might require this.

 ### python
 Pass the `-Dpython=true` option to the meson build script (this option is added by the custom Gentoo patch to allow building Gedit without support for Python plugins).
 Build support for the Python-based plugins and build some of the bundled plugins, e.g. quick open, Python console, external tools.